 Parents must supply the following for each licence application per child:

 - Two recent passport-sized photographs of the child;

 - Proof of the child’s date of birth (copy of birth certificate or back page of valid passport);

-- The Production Company should also supply a safeguarding policy and risk assessment.
+- Safeguarding policy and risk assessment.